CircuitSetup/Remote/README.md

 #### Hardware settings

-##### &#9654; Disable buttons 1-8
+##### &#9654; Disable User Buttons

-This disables all of the optional buttons 1-8.
+This disables all of the optional User Buttons.
 Note that buttons "O.O" and "RESET" change function in that case.

 ##### &#9654; Button x is maintained

 You might want use one or more switches of the Futaba remote for sound effects and/or MQTT messages.
 If that switch is a maintained contact, check this option for the respective "button" number.
 Leave unchecked when using a momentary button.

+##### &#9654; Maintained: Play audio on ON only

+If this is unchecked, audio is played on every flip (OFF->ON, ON->OFF) of the switch.
+If checked, keyX is only played when the switch is brought into "ON" position.
+Check this if using three-position switches where both ON positions are wired to different "Buttons" on the Control Board.